Tracking impression share

 - Click Save.
 Impression share data will now appear in your statistics table.

 - To download the data in a report, click the download button in the toolbar above the table.

-You can view impression share data for specific ad groups and keywords by enabling the "Impression share" column on the Ad groups and Keywords tabs.
-You can also view impressions share data on the Campaigns tab and on the Dimensions tab "Time" reports.
+- View impression share data for specific ad groups and keywords by enabling the "Impression share" column on the Ad groups and Keywords tabs.

-All impression share metrics are updated once per day, at approximately 1pm Pacific Time [GTM-8].
+- All impression share metrics are updated once a day.
+Impression share metrics for Search Network and Display Network campaigns are updated at approximately 1pm Pacific Time [GMT-8], while Shopping campaigns are updated at approximately 2pm Pacific Time [GMT-8].
 As a result, the impression share data you see won’t reflect the current day, and it may not include the previous day's impression share as well (if you are running your report before 1pm).
-For example, Impression share data for Monday won’t be available until after 1 p.m. on Tuesday.
+For example, impression share data for Monday won’t be available until after 1pm on Tuesday.